The-Cool-Coders/Project-Ideas-And-Resources/README.md

 These applications are:

-- great for improving your coding skills :muscle:;
+- Great for improving your coding skills :muscle:;
-- great for experimenting with new technologies 🆕;
+- Great for experimenting with new technologies 🆕;
-- great for adding to your portfolio to impress your next employer/client :file_folder:;
+- Great for adding to your portfolio to impress your next employer/client :file_folder:;
-- great for using as examples in tutorials (articles or videos) :page_with_curl:;
+- Great for using as examples in tutorials (articles or videos) :page_with_curl:;
-- easy to complete and also easily extendable with new features :ok_hand:;
+- Easy to complete and also easily extendable with new features :ok_hand:;

 This is not just a simple list of projects, but a collection that describes each project in enough detail so that you can develop it from the ground up!